Ballants/MCKD-semantic-segmentation/README.md

 # Multistage Collaborative Knowledge Distillation on Semantic Segmentation

-Final project for the **Advanced Machine Learning** course held by prof. Fabio Galasso at **Università Spienza di Roma** in A.Y.
+Final project for the **Advanced Machine Learning** course held by prof. Fabio Galasso at **La Sapienza University of Rome** in A.Y.
 2023/2024.

 ## Introduction

 Semantic segmentation is a widely studied task in the field of computer vision.
-However, in many applications, a frequent obstacle is the lack of labeled images, because acquiring dense an notations of images is labor-intensive and time-consuming.
-In this project, we will investigate a novel distillation approach recently proposed, Multistage Collaborative Knowledge Distillation (MCKD) (Zhao et al., 2023) [[1]](https://arxiv.org/abs/2311.08640), for semi-supervised sequence prediction.
+However, in many applications, a frequent obstacle is the lack of labeled images, because acquiring dense annotations of images is labor-intensive and time-consuming.
+In this project, we will investigate a novel distillation approach recently proposed, Multistage Collaborative Knowledge Distillation (MCKD) [[1]](https://arxiv.org/abs/2311.08640), for semi-supervised sequence prediction.
 Inspired by the results obtained in the original paper, we propose to study the effectiveness of this technique on image semantic segmentation.

 ![](images/mckd-paper-arch.jpg)